ChemistryLab

 • databases — reading ThermoFun JSON and Cemdata .dat files, merging reactions and exporting results.

-• example/ — runnable examples and small worked problems (also built to HTML under docs/build/example/).
+• examples/ — runnable worked examples (also built to HTML under docs/build/examples/):

 Try it locally